bike-boi/GreeneMachine/notes/ZED_CAMERA.md

+# ZED Camera
-Extracted the data from the zed camera
+Extract the data from the zed camera